holroydchen/holroydchen.github.io/_posts/2018-1-22-get historical data with python.md

     browser.quit()
 ```

 'browser.close()' and 'browser.quit()' are very import after each time scraping data since they will actually purify the memory for the next run.
 I have tried using the 'close' only, but after tens of run, the memory will be exhausted thus the whole application stuck.
-It looks only after I 'quit' the PhantomJS, it can
+It looks only after I 'quit' the PhantomJS, it can actually release memories, so this is very important to let the application run a long time to scrape all financial data from yahoo finance.